karstenkoenig/sdk-nrf/samples/suit/smp_transfer/README.rst

                west build -p -b nrf54h20dk_nrf54h20_cpuapp@soc1 -d C:/ncs-lcs/work-dir -- -DOVERLAY_CONFIG=overlay-bt.conf -DCONFIG_APP_VERSION=2

          Another :file:`root.suit` file is created after running this command, that contains the updated firmware.
+         You must manually transfer this file onto the same mobile device you will use with the nRF Device Manager app.

       #. **Upload the signed envelope onto your mobile phone:**